Guide to Travel Insurance Excess | Fast Cover

 What is Travel Insurance Excess?

-What is the definition of travel insurance excess?
+What is travel insurance excess?

 A traveller on an overseas holiday is injured in an accident and receives a medical bill of $1,000.